hmemcpy/hmemcpy.com/source/_posts/2010-12-19-my-talk-at-the-alt-net-israel-tools-meetingresharpers-hidden-gems.md

 ![](http://i1.wp.com/hmemcpy.com/wp-content/uploads/2010/12/SNAGHTML2146e28.png)

 By selecting MSBuild, ReSharper will build the solution using MSBuild, rather than the Visual Studio builder.
 One advantage MSBuild has over Visual Studio is the ability to utilize multiple cores of the CPU to build the solution concurrently.
 This is disabled by default, to enable it, go to _ReSharper &ndash; Options_.
 The options dialog will look slightly different when Internal mode is enabled.
 Menu items having a green circle on their right are only available in Internal mode.
-Scroll all the way down, under *Tools*, and select the *Internal* menu.
+Scroll all the way down, under *Tools*, and select the *Internal* menu.
 On the right side make sure that the highlighted items are checked:

 ![](http://i1.wp.com/hmemcpy.com/wp-content/uploads/2010/12/image2.png)